Sage Orange · Chronicles of Sage Orange · 2026

 Live evidence

 Contested history is spoken as contested: a death toll renders as “at least six, likely many more.”
-The truth tiers surface in the audio itself.
+The truth tiers surface in the audio.

 Rules are tested by ear.
-When a character’s charming verbal tic survived a massacre reveal, the register law was extended to name reaction lines explicitly.
+When a character’s charming verbal tic survived a massacre reveal, the register law was extended to name reaction lines.

 “Objective.
 Witness the Rosewood massacre.
 Preserve the names of those who lived here and those who died here.
 Do not intervene.
 Do not alter the record.
 Remember what was taken.” … “We're here to witness.
 Not to intervene.”
 “I hate that rule.”
 “I know.”